If someone asked you to create an infographic, where would you start?

 Visual content is important in marketing.
 What’s even more important is gorgeous, consistent visual content.

-Whether you’re building an infographic to illustrate a new report, placing icons throughout an SlideShare presentation, or creating a new graphic for a web page, design templates can help keep your visual marketing content consistent and on-brand.
+Whether you’re building an infographic to illustrate a new report, placing icons throughout a PowerPoint presentation, or creating a new graphic for a web page, design templates can help keep your visual marketing content consistent and on-brand.

 Digital content can be hard to create without help.
 Website design templates give marketers and business owners a starting point when building a homepage, blog, landing page, and other digital content.